 The Government’s effort to digitize the agricultural sector is also visible through Agriculture Management Information System (AMIS), a program implemented by Ministry of Agricultural Development.
 The department is focused on creating the AMIS portal, data digitization in a uniform format and obtaining other agricultural data for the portal.
 It has developed Agro-advisories and established two-way communication to address farmers’ needs on agricultural issues with establishment of agro-call centers and digital display boards.
 Similarly, timely delivery of agro climatic and weather information under early warning systems to farming communities is also provided in order to increase agricultural productivity and reduce losses from climatic hazards.

-Special government initiatives to foster digital economy in Nepal
+Special government initiatives to foster a digital economy in Nepal

 With NP CERT, an expert group handles computer security incidents as the internet’s official emergency team.
 Government Cloud platform is currently providing free cloud infrastructure facilities to the government bodies.
 E-Attendance has made online attendance system a possibility managing employee attendance, leave and payroll.
 Similarly, another major change that e-governance is bringing is E-Village.
 The department has created 32 E-village Centres and Schools in 32 districts providing Desktop Computer, Laptop, Printer, Photocopy, Scanner, Projector, Ext.
 Hard Disk, Sound System, Switch, Modem, Solar Power Backup, E-Village Portal, E-School MIS Software, Digital Contents (Teaching / Learning Audio-Visual Contents), including hardware, software and digital content.